CustomProject/SignIn-Page-Revamped/README.md

 - You are free to use this project for **personal or commercial** purposes.
 - You can modify and redistribute it without any restrictions, as long as you keep the original MIT License and copyright notice.
-- Note: The template includes personal and AI-generated images (via Bing AI).
-These images are not covered by the MIT License.
-If you redistribute the project, please replace them with your own images.

 If you have any questions or suggestions, feel free to contact me!